The Durand Mansion

 Our elegant Italianate Mansion was built in 1856 for local industrialist Henry S. Durand.
 The building is an excellent example of the Italianate design which was a style that was popular during the mid to latter part of the 19th century.
 It features a low pitched roof with wide eaves, and brackets, tall windows, and a cupola or belvedere.
-The east porch and bay windows are typical of this type of architecture.
-The Mansion was built for Mr. Durand who was born in Hartford, Connecticut in 1817.
-As a young man he moved to Cleveland, then part of the Western Reserve, now Ohio.
-He learned the mercantile business, acquired lake vessels, and moved to Racine in 1843.
-In Racine he extended his business in coal and lumber.
+The east porch and bay windows provide a magnificent view of the park.

-In 1899 the Racine City Directory shows the Mansion was occupied by the Otis Johnson Family.
+In 1899 the Mansion was occupied by the Otis Johnson Family.
 In 1906 Mr. Frederick Robinson, President of the JI Case Company, purchased the Mansion from the Otis Johnson Family.
 Mr. Robinson rejuvenated the Mansion in 1906 adding electric lights, gas, steam heat, stained glass doors, and windows.
 The floor plan remains exactly as originally built which keeps the original charm of years gone by.

-As time passed the quarters were improved and additional property was purchased to provide for the growth of the Masonic Bodies.
-It soon became evident that the quarters were inadequate and it was necessary to provide for a larger facility.
-In 1920 the Masonic Organizations met in a joint session to take up this matter and at that time authorized the Temple Board to acquire or build a new Temple.
+In 1920 the Masonic Organizations met in a joint session to acquire or build a new Temple.
 It then evolved upon the Temple Board as to how this might best be accomplished.
 This Body then took the matter under consideration and obtained the Robinson Estate at 1012 Main Street on which to construct the new Masonic Temple in Racine.

-Plans of the new facility were accepted by the Temple Board.
 These plans were designed by Brother E.B.
 Funston, a member of Racine Lodge No. 18.
 The work was carried on as quickly as possible and the first official action was the laying of the cornerstone which took place on Saturday afternoon, May 27, 1922.
-Work on the building continued to the progress very rapidly and the final dedication of the New Masonic Temple took place on Saturday afternoon, June 30, 1923.
-A monster parade composed of the members of the Racine Masonic Organizations, and visiting Brothers from neighboring cities was formed and marched from the old Temple to the New Quarters where the ritualistic ceremony of dedication was given in full form.
-Grand Master Charles F. Lamb of the Grand Lodge of the State of Wisconsin conducted the ceremony.
+Work on the building continued to the progress very rapidly and the final dedication of the Racine Masonic Center took place on Saturday afternoon, June 30, 1923.